SØG

 The teacher registers delivery of assignments on Lectio, where it can be seen who has delivered the assignment and who has not.

 ‘Delivery on time’ means delivery by the deadline the teacher has set on Lectio and the teacher’s approval of the assignment in terms of scope and quality.
-In exceptional cases, the teacher and student can agree a new deadline for delivery.
+In exceptional cases, the teacher and student can agree on a new deadline for delivery.

 Students have a duty at all times to keep abreast of the status of assignments delivered, including drawing attention to any incorrect registration.